RyanKoech/ThingsToDo/README.md

 - Kotlin

+### Things To Do
+Generally the creators purpose was to develope a ToDo List Application employing various android concepts during his learning expedition; making this a long term project.

+It is therefore bound to grow in complexity with improves to performance, functionality and others, with time.

+> Below are some of the major targets the creator has been able to come up with time.
+And the list keeps on growing!
+- [X] Implement theme switching with shared preference
+- [X] Employ Dependency Injection
+- [X] Show notifcations 30 minutes before due time
+- [ ] Dynamically display due and overdue tasks
+- [ ] Sync notifications with done and undone tasks
+- [ ] Enable undo delete using snackbar
+- [ ] Better display time

 ## Screenshots
 ### Light
 <img src="screenshots/1_splash_screen.png" height="400" alt="Splash screen"/> <img src="screenshots/1_things_to_do_screen.png" height="400" alt="Things to do screen"/> <img src="screenshots/1_things_done_screen.png" height="400" alt="Things done screen"/>